Author: Sarah Brown

 The funding for this year is outlined below, as is a summary of the funding last year.
 It is easy to see how the costs add up.

-This summer, there will be a short fund-raising campaign to help support the team for this year's World Championships.
-The Orienteering Foundation have kindly offered to help with this, and will also accept donations specifically to help the squad as a whole.
+This summer, there was a short fund-raising campaign to help support the team for this year's World Championships.
+It raised £8,000.
+For more information please see the The Orienteering Foundation who kindly offered to help with this.
+The Orienteering Foundation will also accept donations specifically to help the squad as a whole.

 Before 2017, Team GB had specific funding to help support training for, and competition in, international races including the World Championships (WOC).
 British Orienteering and athlete contributions also contributed to taking part in international competitions.
 A reduction in funding led to the Board agreeing immediate steps to reduce costs.
 There is more about this on the British Orienteering site, in announcements and meeting minutes.